-Join Garrick Chow for an in-depth discussion in this video A look at the Fitbit product lineup, part of Up and Running with Fitbit.
+Join Garrick Chow for an in-depth discussion in this video A look at the Fitbit product lineup, part of Learning Fitbit.

 - [Voiceover] Fitbit is probably one of the most well known fitness tracking device companies.
 They offer a wide range of trackers to suit a variety of needs.
 You can browse their current offerings here on their website at fitbit.com/home and then rolling over the Products menu.
 All Fitbit devices sync to a Fitbit account you have to create.
 So in that way you always have access to your data, it's just a matter of deciding which tracker is right for you.
 So here's a quick run down.
 For everyday activity tracking when you're not overly concerned or interested in tracking intense exercise or workouts the products ranging from the Fitbit Zip to the Fitbit Charge can be a good choice.

 The Zip is the most basic tracker.
 You clip it to your belt or keep it in your pockets or place it somewhere on your person and it tracks the number of steps you take each day.
 It has a built in display, so you can easily check your progress by glancing at the screen.
 And the Zip's battery can last up to six months without needing to be replaced, which far outlasts most of the other trackers here, which need to have their batteries charged after four or five days.
 The next step up from the Zip is the Fitbit One, which is also a clip-on tracker, but it also comes with an armband, so you can wear the One, which comes in handy if you prefer not to clip a device to your clothes.